-PNC Bank offers flexible banking options via their smart ATMs.
-While the bank doesn’t have standard limits on daily deposits and withdrawals, there are still some things you need to know as a customer.
+PNC Bank offers flexible banking options via its smart ATMs.
+While the bank doesn’t disclose standard limits on daily deposits and withdrawals, there are still some things you need to know as a customer.

 PNC Bank’s ATM Cash Withdrawal Limits

 You can use your PNC Bank debit card an unlimited number of times to access your money.
 However, the amount of cash you can access via an ATM in total may have a cap.
-These ATM withdrawal limits vary from location to location.
-Check your local branch to find out what the ATM withdrawal limit is on a calendar day.
+Typical ATM limits fall between $300 to $1,000 per day, but may be as high as $1,500 or more.

 Spending Limits for Debit Card Swipes at a Merchant

-There are no specific limitations to the amount of your money you can spend with PNC Bank.
+Similarly to ATM withdrawals, PNC does not disclose an overall limit for debit card use — it varies by account type.
 Keep in mind that if you spend more money than is available in your account, PNC may decline additional spending until your account is in the positive again.

 Deposit Limits and Availability for PNC Bank ATMs